groboclown/nightjar-mesh/README.md

 Simply run the `bin/build.sh` script to generate the executable in the `dist` directory.
 This uses docker to host the build, so you don't need to worry about installing go or any of Nightjar's dependencies.

 Then, you can run `docker -t my-image-name .` to create the distributable docker image.

+For information on how to work on making Nightjar better, see the [developers guide](docs/developing).